zryska/Edge-Data-Store-Docs/V1/Administration/Administration.md

 An HTTP status 204 message indicates success.

-## Reset the Edge Storage Component
+## Reset the Edge Storage component

 Edge Data Store provides a method by which a user may delete and reset all event and configuration data related to the Edge Data Store component, after which the product will be restarted.

-To reset the Storage component, use any REST client and make a request using one of the following:
+To reset the Storage component, use any REST client and make a request using the following:

 ```http
 Method: POST